Falcon Field History

 The primary one-square-mile airport campus is located

-airport that serves as an alternative for civilian and
+airport that serves as an alternative for corporate, military,

 Phoenix Sky Harbor International Airport and